-With the 2015 Asean Community rapidly approaching, Thailand is in desperate need to ramp up it’s English language skills if it is not going be part of the flotsam, left in the wake of countries such as Singapore, Malaysia, India and even Indonesia and Vietnam.
+With the 2015 Asean Community (AC) rapidly approaching, Thailand desperately needs to ramp up its English language skills if it is not going be part of the flotsam left in the wake of countries such as Singapore, Malaysia, and even Indonesia, and Vietnam.

-The current Thailand Government recognises the urgency needed to improve the English language skills of the Thai people and the county’s Ministry of Education, the Office of Higher Education and Office of Private Education (Opec) are all forging ahead with various programs to achieve this goal.
+The current Thailand Government recognises the urgency needed to improve the English language skills of the Thai people and the county’s Ministry of Education, the Office of Higher Education, and Office of Private Education (Opec) are all forging ahead with various programmes to achieve this goal.

 Abandoned and betrayed in Bangkok

-While Mr Davies salary of Bt30,000 a month is high by working-class Thai standards, it could at best be described as “sufficient” for a single person with a fairly quiet social life and living in very modest accommodation.
+While Mr Davies salary of Bt30,000 (about $US$887) a month is high by working-class Thai standards, it could at best be described as “just sufficient” for a single person with a fairly quiet social life and living in very modest accommodation.

-In Bangkok Bt5,000 (¬£102 / $US169) a month doesn’t buy much of an apartment, and is typical of what two, three or four Thai people share, comprising little more than a four meter x four meter (13′ x 13′) unfurnished room with a private bathroom.
+In Bangkok Bt5,000 (£102 / US$169) a month doesn’t buy much of an apartment, and is typical of what two, three, or four Thai people share, comprising little more than a four meter x four meter (13 ft x 13 ft) unfurnished room with a private bathroom.

-For Thai teachers the salary is even less and a large portion of Bangkok’s nine million people earn well below Bt20,000 (¬£408 / $648) a month, making the range of safety nets that are theoretically in place to supplement for low wages and the lower cost of living increases the country has enjoyed in the past a vital necessity.
+For Thai teachers the salary is even less and a large portion of Bangkok’s nine million people earn well below Bt20,000 (£408 / $648) a month, making the safety nets that are theoretically in place to supplement low wages and lower cost of living increases the country has seen in the past a vital necessity.

-Sadly many Thai goods and service providers subscribe to the old Zairian belief, that foreigners go to sleep at night and each morning wake up to a bag of money (gold) under the bed and as such dual pricing is rampant.
+Sadly many Thai goods and service providers subscribe to the old Zairian belief, that foreigners go to sleep at night and each morning wake up to a bag of money (gold) under the bed.
+As such dual pricing is rampant.

-While Thailand watchers or expatriates on even modest expatriate or foreign posting allowances might find rants about dual pricing amusing, for thousands of foreigners living and working legally for Thai employers and earning little more than mid-level Thai office staff salaries in baht, dual pricing can become a huge burden, making access to social safety nets provided for low to mid income (primarily Thai) earners a necessity.
+While Thailand watchers or expatriates on even modest foreign posting allowances might find rants about dual pricing amusing, for thousands of foreigners living and working legally for Thai employers and earning little more than mid-level Thai office staff salaries in baht, it can become a huge burden, making access to social safety nets provided for low to mid income (primarily Thai) earners a necessity.

-In a series of emails provided to photo-journ’s newsblog from one of these students, it’s easy to see that Gareth Paul Davies was let down and betrayed by many people, including:
+In a series of emails provided to photo-journ’s newsblog from one of these students, it is easy to see that Gareth Paul Davies was let down and betrayed by many people, including: